Olical/conjure/README.md

  * Declarative connection configuration through `.conjure.edn`.
  * Connect to multiple Clojure or ClojureScript prepls at once.
  * Output buffer, like a REPL you can edit!
- * Liberal use of virtual text to display help and results.
+ * Liberal use of virtual text to display documentation and results.
  * Omnicompletion (`<C-x><C-o>`) through [Complement][] (ClojureScript support _soon_).
  * Documentation displayed as you type (or with `K`).
  * Refreshing of changed namespaces (Clojure only).